housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 ## Conclusion

 In this article, we built an Angular 7 application from the ground up as well as explored how lazy loading can be useful to optimize performance.
-I was also planning to cover `@angular/service-worker` and how it ties into the CLI in this post but it turned out to be a lot longer than I expected, so we'll dive in to that in the next part of the series.
+I was planning to also cover `@angular/service-worker` and how it fits into the CLI in this post, but it turned out to be longer than I expected :).
+We'll explore that in the next part of the series.